edgedb/edgedb/docs/guides/ai/index.rst

 * `Mistral API keys <https://console.mistral.ai/api-keys/>`__
 * `Anthropic API keys <https://console.anthropic.com/settings/keys>`__

-With your API key, you may now click the "Add Provider" button, select the appropriate API, and paste your key in the "Secret" field.
+With your API key, you may now configure in the UI by clickin the "Add Provider" button, selecting the appropriate API, and pasting your key in the "Secret" field.

 .. image:: images/ui-ai-add-provider.png
     :alt: The "Add Provider" form of the EdgeDB local development server UI.